 Fixed-Income Securities Risk.
-The Portfolio invests in a variety of fixed-income securities.
-Typically, the values of fixedincome securities change inversely with prevailing interest rates.
+The Portfolio holds debt and other fixed-income securities to generate income.
+Typically, the values of fixed-income securities change inversely with prevailing interest rates.
 Therefore, a fundamental risk of fixed-income securities is interest rate risk, which is the risk that the value of such securities will generally decline as prevailing interest rates rise, which may cause the Portfolio's net asset value to likewise decrease.
 How specific fixed-income securities may react to changes in interest rates will depend on the specific characteristics of each security.
 For example, while securities with longer maturities and durations tend to produce higher yields, they also tend to be more sensitive to changes in prevailing interest rates and are therefore more volatile than shorter-term securities and are subject to greater market fluctuations as a result of changes in interest rates.
 However, calculations of maturity and duration may be based on estimates and may not reliably predict a security's price sensitivity to changes in interest rates.
-In addition, different interest rate measures (such as shortand long-term interest rates and U.S. and non-U.S. interest rates), or interest rates on different types of securities or securities of different issuers, may not necessarily change in the same amount or in the same direction.
-Investments in fixed-income securities with very low or negative interest rates may diminish the Portfolio's yield and performance.
+In addition, different interest rate measures (such as short- and long-term interest rates and U.S. and non-U.S. interest rates), or interest rates on different types of securities or securities of different issuers, may not necessarily change in the same amount or in the same direction.
+Investments in fixedincome securities with very low or negative interest rates may diminish the Portfolio's yield and performance.